 Bay of Plenty Lodges derives its name from the Aboriginal word "Booderee" meaning 'bay of plenty' or 'plenty of fish'.

-Bay of Plenty Lodges, reached after a 13 kilometre drive through the rainforests of Booderee (Jervis Bay) National Park, aims to provide guests with a rare escape from the stresses of modern life.
+Bay of Plenty Lodges, offering self catering accommodation, is reached after a 13 kilometre drive through the rainforests of Booderee (Jervis Bay) National Park and aims to provide guests with a rare escape from the stresses of modern life.

 The sound of the ocean replaces the noise of traffic; native wildlife abounds as kangaroos hop through the grounds and colourful parrots skim through trees; the backdrop is of forest, not buildings.